20240313_crumbs_and_lather_33.jpg

 “Crumbs and Lather” delves into the theme of “cleaning”, bringing to light the often overlooked “crumbs” of daily routine– the laundering of stains, the wiping away of handprints, and the collection, melting, and display of used soap pieces by various individuals.
 The exhibition aims to illuminate the collective imprints we leave on unseen layers of our urban interactions, emphasizing this shared act of mark-making in our collective presence.

-The show opens till April 14, 2024 at Essex Flowers >>
+The show opened March - April, 2024 at Essex Flowers >>

 5-1.jpg